Call 800.218.0250 for a home insurance quote.

 Personal Property coverage pays for the items you keep inside your home, often times not including especially costly ones.
 Special coverage for such items is usually issued separately as it is at a higher risk of going missing.

-This insurance may offer you cash for the value of stolen or damaged furniture, clothing, sports equipment, instruments, computers, televisions and other electronics, whether they’re in your home or with you in another country.
+This insurance may offer you cash for the value of items, whether they’re in your home or with you in another country.

 Incredibly important coverage for all homeowners!
 The type of insurance that protects people who enter your home is called general liability, and it helps keep you protected if someone is hurt on your property.
 That way, you can stay friends with your